Structure and Curriculum

 - Residents have up-to-date resources available in each practice ensuring the care they provide is current.

-- Each resident will purchase MKSAP 17 during their first year with a portion of the educational disbursement from the DMC to supplement clinical learning and eventually be used as a part of ABIM review
+- The program will purchase MKSAP18 for interns during their first year with a portion of the educational disbursement from the DMC to supplement clinical learning.

 - Residents also receive formal instruction on presentation skills, including power point presentations.